YCAO-Phillipa/Allocating-China-s-CO2-Emissions-based-on-Economic-Welfare-Gains-from-Environmental-Externalities/README.md

 3. deltaMTX(>0): Demand elesticity

 ### Running in MATLAB
-After inputting the necessary data, you can run the model by running the script compute_tBasedOn_T.
+After inputting the necessary data, you can run the model by running the script named compute_tBasedOn_T.